CaioMartinss/CaioMartinss/README.md

 </div>

    <div align="center"> <h2> <i>ABOUT me:</i> </div>
-    <div align="center">  <p><i>Hello, My name is Caio Martins do Nascimento, </i>
- I'm twenty-one years old, I'm software engineer student 4/8 ate UEPA, I'm from Brazil, but more specifically from State of Pará and I currently live in Redenção(PA) and  I'am addicted to sports.</p> </div>
+ <div align="center">  <p><i>Hello, My name is Caio Martins do Nascimento, </i> Student of the Bachelor's Degree in Software Engineering at the State University of  Pará (UEPA).
+I am Motivated, focused on achieving my goals and objectives,communicative, outgoing and self-taught.
+Always willing to learn new things and overcome new setbacks.
+Lover of learning and new Technologies (Java, PhP, NodeJS, React).
+Sports lover and new challenges.
+HTML5, CSS3, MySql, GitHub, JavaScript and related skills..</p> </div>